mpokrass/Personality-notes/psych-356.md

 Schizophrenia - very open to new possibilities, not constrained by reality.
 These people have very extreme dopamine receptors.

-### Extravarsion and the brain
+### Extraversion and the brain

 Dopamine is the concrete/more active version of openness.

 Cocaine mediated by dopamine receptors.

-Dopamine is a neurotransmitter that is very related to the approach meta-trait. (ocytocin is a hormone)
+Dopamine is a neurotransmitter that is very related to the approach meta-trait. (oxytocin is a hormone)

 Testosterone also increases extraversion, inhibits fear (amygdala).

-A big biological contributer to testosterone is having a Y chromosome.
+A big biological contributor to testosterone is having a Y chromosome.
 Men have way more than women.
 Why is testosterone related to extraversion/approach?

 A study took girls/boys into lab and asked them what they do if they are playing and someone takes their favourite toy.
 Coded the responses for aggression (chase, hit) versus passive (cry, tell the teacher, be sad).
 Boys had more of the active responses.
 Maybe this is because of gender roles, socialization.
-When fetus' brains are chaning in-utero, in the sensitive period when the fetus is becoming male/female.
+When fetus' brains are changing in-utero, in the sensitive period when the fetus is becoming male/female.
 What if during this time, pregnant women are given testosterone analogues.
 They found women who had this.
 Brought these kids into the lab, asked them the same question.
 Both boys and girls exposed to more testosterone produced more active responses to provocation.

 Another study asked about toy preferences.
 Kids came into a toy heaven, let them choose the toys they want and do whatever they want.
 Coded whether the toys were active (guns, cars, weapons, balls, things that move) or passive (dolls, pens, art).
 Noticed same - boys more likely to choose boy toys.
 Socialization argument also works here too,

-Took similar kids who had been exposed to more testorone in utero (due to conditions/medication), found that the girls had the same preference for boy toys as the boys.
+Took similar kids who had been exposed to more testosterone in utero (due to conditions/medication), found that the girls had the same preference for boy toys as the boys.

-Biological basis (through testorone) for male preferences for approach related activities.
+Biological basis (through testosterone) for male preferences for approach related activities.

 ### Finger lengths (2D:4D)